kubernetes/metrics/README.md

 ## Purpose

-This repository contains type definitions and client code for the metrics APIs that Kubernetes makes use of.
-Depending on the API, the actual implementations live elsewhere.
+This repository contains type definitions for the metrics APIs that Kubernetes makes use of.

-Consumers of the metrics APIs can make use of this repository to access implementations of the APIs, while implementors should make use of this library when implementing their API servers.
+API implementors make use of this library when implementing their API servers, while consumers of the metrics APIs can make use of this repository to access implementations of the APIs.

 ## APIs